 Using and thinking in visual and spatial language

-Her other role is as a freelance researcher, most regularly for the European Ethnological Research Centre (affiliated to Celtic and Scottish Studies), making the centre’s Regional Ethnology of Scotland project accessible to deaf BSL-using audiences, and on collecting BSL oral histories to incorporate into the project.
+As part of her contribution to EERC, Ella has worked to make the centre’s Regional Ethnology of Scotland project accessible to deaf BSL-using audiences, and on collecting BSL oral histories to incorporate into the project.

 Freedom to explore the School of Scottish Studies Archives

-Originally from the West Midlands, England, and now based in Edinburgh and Glasgow, Ella knew she wanted to study Scottish Ethnology from her early teens “due to a passionate interest in storytelling, singing and folklore traditions”.
+Originally from the West Midlands, England, Ella knew she wanted to study Scottish Ethnology from her early teens “due to a passionate interest in storytelling, singing and folklore traditions”.

-She describes the School of Scottish Studies Archives (which has recently reopened after a major refurbishment) as a “huge draw”, saying “having such a rich resource of folk material at my fingertips - while also being encouraged from the very beginning to submit my own fieldwork to it - was too great an opportunity to miss.”
+She describes the School of Scottish Studies Archives (which celebrates its 70th anniversary in 2021) as a “huge draw”, saying “having such a rich resource of folk material at my fingertips - while also being encouraged from the very beginning to submit my own fieldwork to it - was too great an opportunity to miss.”